Nayagarh Kanteimundi brinjal: Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 2 January 2024 and is valid until 7 February 2031.

 Neelamadhav Krushi Sanghathan from Banapur, proposed the GI registration of Nayagarh Kanteimundi brinjal.
 After filing the application in February 2021, the Brinjal was granted the GI tag in 2024 by the Geographical Indication Registry in Chennai, making the name "Nayagarh Kanteimundi brinjal" exclusive to the Brinjal grown in the region.
 It thus became the first brinjal variety from Odisha and the 23rd type of goods from Odisha to earn the GI tag.

 The GI tag protects the brinjal from illegal selling and marketing, and gives it legal protection and a unique identity.

 Photo Gallery

-Actual photos from Dr. Anil Kumar Swain (Sr. Scientist & Head.
-Krishi Vigyan Kendra Nayagarh, OUAT, Nayagarh) - among the original applicant for the GI Tag registration.
+Actual photos from Dr. Anil Kumar Swain (Sr. Scientist & Head, Krishi Vigyan Kendra Nayagarh, OUAT, Nayagarh) - among the original applicants for the GI Tag registration.